Recent Sport Logo Design & Teams Logos

 There are three main types of sports logos you’ll be able to choose from:

-1) Typography-based logos focus on the name of the brand or a slogan, and use the spacing, style, and placement of letters to create a memorable design.
+• Typography-based logos focus on the name of the brand or a slogan, and use the spacing, style, and placement of letters to create a memorable design.
+In these types of logos, the written word will be what communicates your missions and values.

-2) Illustrative logos are common for sports brands, and have specific imagery that directly relates to the brand.
-For example, the team mascot is an obvious choices for imagery.
+• Illustrative logos are common for sports brands and have specific imagery that directly relates to the brand.
+For example, the team mascot is an obvious choice for imagery.
 A tennis equipment manufacturer would want to include images like a racket or tennis ball.
+Illustrative logos leverage visual elements to communicate both the nature and the personality of a business.
+Think, for example, of a team’s logo for a junior league: it will need to have visual elements that clarify what sports are played, as well as details that speak of collaboration, teamwork, and fun.

 Choose the Right Colors for your Sports Logos

 More importantly, color plays a pivotal role in design.
-Even if you’re designing a sport logo design for a team that already has colors, understanding the psychological effects of color can help you decide which colors to feature most prominently in the design.
-The red and blue color combination in this Central Basketball Association is really eye-catching and makes it a memorable sport logo design.
+Even if you’re designing a sports logo for a team that already has colors, understanding the psychological effects of color can help you decide which colors to feature most prominently in the design.
+The red and blue color combination in this Central Basketball Association is really eye-catching and makes it a memorable sports logo design.

-2) Red.
-Masculinity, strength and passion are all associated with the color red.
+• Red.
+Masculinity, strength, and passion are all associated with the color red.

-3) Black.
-Last example, this color communicates excellence and control, making it a preferred color in a sport logo design.
+• Black.
+This color communicates excellence and control, making it a preferred color in a sports logo design.

 Just like color, typography styles and choices can create different emotional responses.
-After all, people make subconscious assumptions about your brand based on the fonts and typography used.
+After all, people make subconscious assumptions about your brand based on what they see – meaning, the fonts, and the typography used.
 Whether you’re using a font unique to your company or you’re using one of the more common styles, keep in mind what the style says.
 It’s important in my opinion when creating sports logos.

-Sans serif fonts can be perceived in two ways.
+• Sans serif fonts can be perceived in two ways.
 Firstly, typography without the extra serif strokes appears bold and authoritative.
-Secondly, sans-serif with rounded edges may give a more laidback feel.
-Furthermore, Futura is a sans-serif font that is considered a strong, modern font, while Calibri is seen as clean and straightforward.
+Secondly, sans-serif with rounded edges may give a more laid-back feel.
+For example, Futura is a sans-serif font that is considered a strong, modern font, while Calibri is seen as clean and straightforward.

 Use Icons and Symbols for Clarity

-Most importantly, if you don’t already have a lot of brand recognition, choosing to use imagery is one of the best ways to communicate what your company does.
+If you don’t already have a lot of brand recognition, but you are looking to grow your company, choosing to use imagery is one of the best ways to communicate what your company does.

 Create a Sport Logo Design with The Logo Company